BradHutchings/Mmojo-Server-v1/README.md

 ---
 ### Documentation
-Follow these guides in order to build, package, and deploy `mmojo-server`:
+Follow these guides in order to build, package, and deploy Mmojo Server:
-- My start-to-finish guide for building `mmojo-server` with Cosmo [starts here](docs/0-Prepare-Build-Environment.md).
+- My start-to-finish guide for building Mmojo Server with Cosmo [starts here](docs/0-Prepare-Build-Environment.md).

 I am in the process of rewriting the documentation to use a multi-machine build system, shared builds and products on an SMB share, and get more optimal performance out of targeted builds.
-That journey [starts here](docs/NEW-10-Prepare-Build-Environment.md) and currently leads into the cuurent documentation after the buid environment is prepared.
+That journey [starts here](docs/NEW-10-Prepare-Build-Environment.md) and currently leads into the current documentation after the buid environment is prepared.

 ---
 ### Modifications to llama.cpp